Sharing is caring!

 Long-chain, intermediate viscous, soluble and moderately fermentable dietary fiber, such as psyllium husk results in a low gas production and the absence of the symptoms related to excessive gas production.

 Psyllium is an example of soluble fiber (as stated), and soluble fiber dissolves in water and is digested by bacteria in the large intestine.
-This is the fiber that adds bulk to the stool and it helps prevent things like Diverticulosis and Hemorrhoids.

 The effects of type of fiber have been documented in the management of IBS, and it is known to improve the overall bowel habits in patients with IBS.